polywrap/documentation/src/docs/tutorials/build-and-deploy-wraps/deployment/pinata.md

 ## **Introduction**

-In this 5 step guide, we'll walk you through how to deploy your Polywrap wrapper to [Pinata](https://www.pinata.cloud/) so that other apps could integrate it into their apps!
+In this 5 step guide, we'll walk you through how to deploy your Polywrap wrap to [Pinata](https://www.pinata.cloud/) so that other apps could integrate it into their apps!

 ## **Table of Contents**
 <details>